JPTomorrow/revit-bill-of-materials-generator/notes.md

 <br/><br/>

 # Todo
+- add washers and hex nuts for 1/2" threaded rod hangers (probably single hangers x2 washer x1 hex nut?)

+# Completed
 - User needs to be able to set a location for the BOM Exports.

-# Completed
 - Making a sub package now creates it in all categories
 - Remove 10' from all runs to account for elec rooms
 - HR boxes should use 1/4" thread by default